 More fire safety information here.

-If you have any questions about fire detection and prevention, contact Ottawa Fire Services at 3-1-1 or firstname.lastname@example.org.
+If you have any questions about testing your smoke and carbon monoxide alarms or about fire detection and prevention, contact Ottawa Fire Services at 3-1-1 or firstname.lastname@example.org.